BLCM/bl3mods/Apocalyptech/README.md

   salvages, Radios, etc) always appear on the map, regardless of if you've been close to them.
 Does the same for Eridian Writings.
-Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.  **NOTE:** This has not yet been well-tested; I'm just doing that as I go through another BL3 playthrough.
+Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.  **NOTE:** This has only been partially tested; I'm just doing that as I go through another BL3 playthrough.
 Known issues, so far:
   - The third Typhon log in Meridian Outskirts doesn't seem to want to show up.
+  - The Dead Claptrap in Neon Arterial might not show up immediately, though it does show up before there's been too much progression in the level.
+  - The Legendary Hunt in Floodmoor Basin doesn't seem to show up until you're right on top of it.
+  - Likewise, the Legendary Hunt in The Anvil doesn't seem to show up.
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
 - `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment